lion137/C-Binary-Tree/README.md

-# C-Binary-Tree
+### C-Binary-Tree
-C implementation of a biary tree
+C implementation of a binary tree.